 1945 S Nickel (FS)

-1945 nickels are common wartime coins, but silver “war nickels” (marked with large mintmark above Monticello) hold premium value.
+Most 1945 nickels in circulated condition are common coins — but silver “war nickels” (marked with the large mint mark above Monticello’s dome) always carry premium value over face value simply due to their silver content.
 Check your coin’s exact rarity and current worth instantly with our CoinValueChecker App !

 The Obverse Of The 1945 Nickel

-The obverse displays Felix Schlag’s portrait of Thomas Jefferson facing left, which won a 1938 design competition.
-Jefferson’s profile appears in sharp relief, with detailed hair texture and facial features.
+The obverse shows Felix Schlag’s left-facing portrait of Thomas Jefferson, which won the 1938 design competition over 389 competing entries.
+Jefferson’s profile is rendered in sharp relief with detailed hair texture, facial lines, and a strong jaw line that collectors examine closely when assessing strike quality.

-The inscription “IN GOD WE TRUST” curves along the left rim, while “LIBERTY” appears on the right.
-The date “1945” sits at the bottom beneath Jefferson’s bust.
+The motto “IN GOD WE TRUST” curves along the left rim, and “LIBERTY” appears on the right side.
+The date “1945” sits at the bottom beneath Jefferson’s bust, and examining this area closely under magnification can sometimes reveal doubled die errors or other varieties.

 The Reverse Of The 1945 Nickel